ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 #### 3. Review the Environment Variables

 This process will create a `.env` or `.env.local` file containing variables like the ones shown below.
-You’ll get values for some of these in Step 2.
+You’ll get values for some of these in the *Step 2*.

 ```
 NEXT_PUBLIC_AUTH0_DOMAIN=https://auth.sitecorecloud.io